mhmzdev/flutter-roadmap-and-resources-guide/README.md

 ```
 🔴 Pre-req to flutter are OOP and Stack in Data structures is a plus!
 ```

+**I will keep on adding link from [Flutter Offical Docs][flutterdoc] so that you might get an idea how helpful Flutter official documentation is.**

 ## 👉 Flutter Basics

 Let's start with if you are beginner.
 But I will keep on adding stuff alongside which might be helpful for you.